Rwanda to Myanmar

 The Hon.
 Michael Kirby AC CMG is a former Judge of the High Court of Australia, Federal Court of Australia and President of the New South Wales Court of Appeal.
 He was UN Special Representative in Cambodia and led the UN Human Rights Council’s Commission of Inquiry into human rights abuses in Democratic Peoples’ Republic of Korea (North Korea) in 2013-2014.

-Christopher Sidoti is the Australian member of the United Nations’ Human Rights Council, and has held numerous national and international human rights posts including Foundation Secretary of the Human Rights and Equal Opportunity Commission in 1987.
+Christopher Sidoti is a member of the Human Rights Council’s Independent International Fact Finding Mission on Myanmar, and has held numerous national and international human rights posts including Foundation Secretary of the Human Rights and Equal Opportunity Commission in 1987.
 He is the co-author of the recent Human Rights Council’s Report of the independent international fact-finding mission on Myanmar (2018).

 Professor Lesley Hitchens is Dean of the Faculty of Law at UTS and a Fellow of the Australian Academy of Law.
 Her main research area is communications regulation and she has focused on broadcasting and electronic media regulation.
 In 2018 she received the Financial Times Australian Legal Innovator Award.